Reporting ESG

 The document standardizes reporting requirements, in terms of sustainability, defines the group of entities covered by the reporting obligation, and defines a taxonomy for publishing ESG data - as in the case of financial data.

 Currently, the 150 largest companies listed on the Warsaw Stock Exchange are obliged to report sustainability - ESG.
-Companies in the SME sector, with more than 10 employees, will be obliged to perform non-financial reporting as early as 2026, which means that about 90% of small and medium-sized companies will be subject to the obligation.
+Small and medium-sized companies that meet 2 out of the 3 criteria (employing more than 10 people, balance sheet total of more than €350,000, annual revenues of more than €700,000) will be obliged to report on sustainability already for the year 2026, which means that about 90% of small medium-sized companies listed on the regulated market will be covered by this obligation.

 ESG reporting obligation under the CSRD directive